microsoft/INMT-lite/README.md

 ## Data
 ### Hindi-Gondi Parallel Corpus
 INMT was developed to help expand the digital datasets for low resource languages and further support in developing other language tools for such low resource languages.
-The [sample model](https://microsoftapc-my.sharepoint.com/:f:/g/personal/taganu_microsoft_com/El5qZjb_teZJqsHyE5Cyh1kB2QCTMwot8E7wGYpWCi0BQA?e=zEo7bq) in this codebase is trained on  the first-ever Hindi-Gondi Parallel Corpus released by [CGNet Swara](http://cgnetswara.org/) which can be found [here](http://cgnetswara.org/hindi-gondi-corpus.html).
+The models on this repository are trained on the first-ever Hindi-Gondi Parallel Corpus released by [CGNet Swara](http://cgnetswara.org/) which can be found [here](http://cgnetswara.org/hindi-gondi-corpus.html).

 ## Models
 You can access all our transformer-arch based models by the scripts provided in the /models folder.